RichardDooling/LegalPro/Chapter_10/Chapter_10.md

 What is the real problem here?
 A possible conflict, of course.
-In this case a conflict between what makes the best book or movie deal versus what is the best outcome for the client.
+In this case, a conflict between what makes the best book or movie deal versus what is the best outcome for the client.
-The best entertainment properties tend to be about guilty people who get off (O.J.) or innocent people who go to jail (*Making A Murderer*.
+The best entertainment properties tend to be about guilty people who get off (O.J.) or innocent people who go to jail (*Making A Murderer?*).
-So the ABA does not want a trial lawyer who may see herself as the hero of this trial-based with a pretty good settlement offer?
-Or faced with the knowledge that good trial movies don’t typically end in confidential settlement agreements.
+So the ABA does not want a trial lawyer, who may see herself as the hero of this trial, deciding on what makes for a good settlement offer?
+TV courtroom dramas and legal thrillers don't typically end in confidential settlement agreements.

 #### Reversal of Fortune

 Many find the media spectacle of a lawyer profiting by telling tales about their clients to be unseemly, even if the lawyer manages to secure the necessary confidentiality waivers.

 One example, Alan Dershowitz.
-Dershowitz represented Claus von Bülow, a British socialite, who had been found guilty for attempted murder of his wife, Sunny von Bülow, who went into a coma in Newport, Rhode Island, in 1980 (and later died in 2008).
+Dershowitz represented [Claus von Bülow](https://en.wikipedia.org/wiki/Claus_von_B%C3%BClow), a British socialite, who had been found guilty for attempted murder of his wife, Sunny von Bülow, who went into a coma in Newport, Rhode Island, in 1980 (and later died in 2008).

 Dershowitz had the conviction overturned, and von Bülow was acquitted in a retrial.
-Dershowitz told the story of the case in his book, *Reversal of Fortune: Inside the von Bülow case* (1985), which was turned into a movie in 1990.
+Dershowitz told the story of the case in his book, [*Reversal of Fortune: Inside the von Bülow case*](https://en.wikipedia.org/wiki/Reversal_of_Fortune) (1985), which was turned into a movie in 1990.

 Critics of Dershowitz claim that he routinely violates legal ethics (by using and disclosing confidential information),